syhrz/crypto-notifier/LOG.md

 # Back to the documentation
 Update the README.md to give more general picture of the architecture I think I've passed the 12 hour mark.
 So finger cross and let's see.

+# Conclusion
+I managed to create:
+- The README.md that consist of general view of the architecture of the system.
+- Implementation:
+  - Managed to create RDS module and provision the RDS.
+  - Lambda script partially done, missed the part to write it to RDS.
+  - I plan to use AWS KMS to store the RDS password.
+(Not yet impelmented)